SamhammerAG/ai-data-preprocessing-queue/README.md

 Required additional data: -
 Converts the text to lower case characters.

+### Remove Numbers
+Name: remove_numbers
+Required additional data: -
+Removes all numbers from the text.

+### Remove Punctuation
+Name: remove_punctuation
+Required additional data: -
+Removes all special characters from the text.

 ### Text only
 Name: text_only
 Required additional data: -